You’ve arrived at week 25 of your pregnancy, 23 weeks from conception. Let’s learn all about how your baby is developing!

 Week 25 Pregnancy: Tiredness & Symptoms

 Many women find that they are more tired in the 3rd trimester than they have been for the last few months.
-Tiredness is very normal at this point in your pregnancy.
+Tiredness and fatigue are very normal at this point in your pregnancy.
 Your body is supporting the rapid growth and development of your baby.
 Additionally, the bigger your belly grows, the more difficult it is to sleep.

 Many women wake up at night having to pee.
 If this is your problem, do as toddlers do!
 Avoid drinking in those last few hours before you go to bed.
+(But don’t decrease your overall hydration throughout the day!)
 If comfort is the issue, try using multiple pillows or a long body pillow to help support a side-lying sleeping position.
 When you can, nap during the day to make up for lost sleep at night (2).

 Itchy skin is a common symptom, effecting nearly 20% of pregnant women.
 There are typically no bumps or rashes — just plain old itchy skin.
-While itching can occur at any time in your pregnancy, it’s most common in the last few weeks due to the stretching of your skin as the uterus grows.
+While itching can occur at any time in your pregnancy, it’s most common toward the end due to the stretching of your skin as the uterus grows.
 Usually, no treatment is needed.
 However, if your itching symptoms are severe, talk to your doctor or midwife about the use of lotions or antihistamines (1).

 Week 25 Pregnancy: Glucose Tolerance Test